I know it can be overwhelming when it comes to play, where do you start?

 Once again, you will have seen that I haven't included a tuff spot in the essentials list as I know they are not suitable to everyone and actually the box and tray included here would work just as well.

-I do however, adore our tuff spot and use it regularly so if you are undecided please click the picture to have a read of my blog post 'To Buy or Not To Buy a Tuff Spot'
+I do however, adore our tuff spot and use it regularly so if you are undecided please click to have a read of my blog post 'To Buy or Not To Buy a Tuff Spot'

 Of course, there are still so many more things that I could add because so many household items hold so much play potential but I wanted to limit the list to just those things that could be stored in the box.
 I do feel that this collection of items is so versatile that it could provide a wide variety of activities.